The tall gray buildings of the city looming over my head from all sides.

 Honestly, I don't care if the bus comes or not.
-I really don't care if I'm late for work.
+I don't care if I'm late to work.
 Heck, I don't even care if I get fired for it, though if possible, I'd like to avoid any needless hassle.

 Then again, living's already a hassle anyway.
 A little more stress won't hurt me in the least.
-And besides, there's nothing I can do about traffic control anyhow, so no point in getting upset.
+Besides, there's nothing I can do about traffic control anyhow, so no point in getting upset.

 As I stare dully into space, my phone vibrates again.